dillonhuff/clockwork/README.md

 This will run the accelerator in simulation on a `bmp` image and write the output to `blur_example_opt_bmp_out.bmp`.

+# Creating your own inputs

+A simple example of how to generate and compile clockwork programs can be found in [./simple\_example\_progs.cpp].
+It can be run with the command:

+    ./rebuild_and_run.sh simple-example-progs

 # Running all tests

 * Default build and execute script which will execute all tests: